apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/create-and-connect-an-apecloud-mysql-cluster.md

    KubeBlocks implements a `Cluster` CRD to define a cluster.
 Here is an example of creating a RaftGroup Cluster.

-   If you only have one node for deploying a RaftGroup Cluster, set `spec.affinity.topologyKeys` as `null`.
+   If you only have one node for deploying a RaftGroup Cluster, configure the cluster affinity by setting `spec.schedulingPolicy` or `spec.componentSpecs.schedulingPolicy`.
+For details, you can refer to the [API docs](https://kubeblocks.io/docs/preview/developer_docs/api-reference/cluster#apps.kubeblocks.io/v1.SchedulingPolicy).
 But for a production environment, it is not recommended to deploy all replicas on one node, which may decrease the cluster availability.

    ```yaml
    cat <<EOF | kubectl apply -f -